Gilligan tees off.

 Now, admittedly, Great Golf debuted about two years after Golf – more than enough time for Sega to hone and refine Nintendo’s wonky mechanics.
 Therein lies the difference, though.
 Even today, Great Golf is a solid representation of golf.
 Sure, it’s light on modes and it has no character or stat options, but this is to be expected given the time of release.
 Golf – often held up as the pinnacle of mid-80s virtual golf – was more than acceptable for the time, but the game is clunky and crude now.

 Somebody get these trees out of the way!

 Early sports games live and die by their mechanics alone.
 Sharp graphics, decent controls, excess of game modes: these are all fine accoutrements, but if the sport being played doesn’t feel like a smooth, effortless experience, the developers have failed.
 Great Golf is not a masterpiece by any stretch, but it is a smooth, effortless round of 8-bit golf.
 Well done, Sega.

-Some of you who have played a Great Golf for the Master System might be looking at these screenshots and saying, “Zuh?
+Those of you who have played a Great Golf for the Master System might be looking at these screenshots and saying, “Zuh?
 That doesn’t look familiar.”
-That’s because this version of Great Golf stayed in Japan.
+That’s because this iteration of Great Golf stayed in Japan.
 The version of Great Golf that you remember – the one that was released in the States and Europe – came out in 1987 and is a different game entirely.